 Writing emails is often about getting your message across to the client and being clear about what you want to say.
 However, the one thing you might neglect is to proofread and edit the content of the email.

 No matter how good your work is, if the text is full of errors and blunders, it’s not going to impress the client.
-Here’s how to proofread and edit your emails the right way and avoid most common mistakes.
+Here’s how to proofread and edit your emails the right way and avoid the most common mistakes that freelancers make.

 1. Check your tone of voice when editing